 I SPIT ON YOUR GRAVE is a US remake of the 1978 film of the same name.
 It tells the story of a young woman, Jennifer Hills, who rents a secluded cabin in order to work on her novel.
 She is terrorised, assaulted and brutally

 gang raped by a group of five men, including the local Sheriff.
 She then takes revenge on each of her attackers.
 The film was classified 18 for very strong terrorisation, sexual violence and bloody violence.

-through the use of nudity), as well as other elements that tend to endorse sexual assault (for example, by encouraging viewer complicity by the use of camcorder footage, filmed by the rapists, during the various scenes of sexual assault).
-With
+example, through the use of nudity), as well as other elements that tend to endorse sexual assault (for example, by encouraging viewer complicity by the use of camcorder footage, filmed by the rapists, during the various scenes of sexual

-these cuts made, the film's scenes of very strong terrorisation and sexual violence remain potentially shocking, distressing or offensive to some adult viewers, but are also likely to be found repugnant and to be aversive.
-They are not credibly
+assault).
+With these cuts made, the film's scenes of very strong terrorisation and sexual violence remain potentially shocking, distressing or offensive to some adult viewers, but are also likely to be found repugnant and to be aversive.
+They are

-likely to encourage imitation.
+not credibly likely to encourage imitation.
 There are three scenes in which Jennifer is terrorised, humiliated and sexually assaulted by the men.
-She is verbally and physically abused, being forced to drink alcohol, dance in her underwear and behave like an
+She is verbally and physically abused, being forced to drink alcohol, dance in her underwear and

-animal.
+behave like an animal.
 She is also beaten and pushed around by the men.
 Jennifer is then raped by each of the men in turn, although only two rapes are shown onscreen.
-In the cut version, the rape scenes feature only incidental nudity and are played largely off
+In the cut version, the rape scenes feature only incidental nudity and are

 The cut version of I Spit on your Grave will now be shown at Frightfest in central London as required by the local authority.